mlibrary/about-ebc/src/content/invest.md

 #### 2023-2025 Transitional Collection

 Commitment to purchase 2023, 2024, and 2025 frontlists (aiming for 75% open access each year).
 Libraries will own the restricted titles in perpetuity as they become available and will have term access to the backlist through end of 2025.
 Upfront or annual billing allowed.
 Libraries supporting at this level will receive 15% discount off the total price (which assumes a 2.5% annual increase).
+This discount cannot be combined with other discounts.

 <table class="table table-bordered">
     <thead class="thead-light">